Adams County Board of Developmental Disabilities Official County Office/Service

 Child Support and Enforcement Agency (CSEA) Official County Office/Service

 the Adams County CSEA provides a wide-range of family support services.
 Either parent may apply for services.
 Grandparents and other caretakers may also apply.
 The CSEA can assist with establishing paternity, establishing child and medical support orders, modifying child and medical support orders, collecting and enforcing child support orders, and locating parents.

 Director Phone: 937-544-8251 Fax: 937-5448251 E-mail:email@example.com Hours: Monday – Friday, 8:00 a.m. – 4:00 p.m.

 Job and Family Services County partner or private-sector

-The Adams County Department of Job and Family Services offers help with Cash Assistance (OWF), child care, child support, food assistance, health care (Medicaid), work support services through the Prevention, Retention, and Contingency (PRC) program, disability assistance, Learning, Earning, and Parenting (LEAP) services for teenage parents, adult protective services, and Medicaid transportation (NET).
+The Adams County Department of Job and Family Services offers help with Cash Assistance (OWF), child care, child support, food assistance, healthcare coverage (Medicaid), work support services through the Prevention, Retention, and Contingency (PRC) program, disability assistance, Learning, Earning, and Parenting (LEAP) services for teenage parents, adult protective services, and Medicaid transportation (NET).

-You can apply on line anytime at http://jfs.ohio.gov/OFam/index.stm or fill out a "Request for Cash, Food, and Medical Assistance" (JFS7200) form and submit to the county agency.
+Apply on line anytime at: http://jfs.ohio.gov/OFam/index.stm or fill out a "Request for Cash, Food, and Medical Assistance" (JFS7200) form available online or at the county JFS agency.